Perilla oil: Production

 Perilla oil is obtained by pressing the seeds of perilla, which contains 38-45% lipids.

+In South Korea, cold pressed perilla oil from untoasted seeds is also available for culinary use.

 Nutrition

 Perilla oil is considered a rich source of fatty acids, and contains both saturated and unsaturated fatty acids.
-Saturated fatty acids in perilla oil are mainly palmitic (4-9%) and stearic (1-4%).
-Monounsaturated fatty acids in perilla oil are oleic (13-18%), while polyunsaturated fatty acids in perilla oil are linoleic (14-20%) and linolenic acids (54-64%).
+Saturated fatty acids in perilla oil are mainly palmitic (4–9%) and stearic (1–4%).
+Monounsaturated fatty acids in perilla oil are oleic (13–18%), while polyunsaturated fatty acids in perilla oil are linoleic (14–20%) and linolenic acids (54–4%).

 In comparison to other plant oils, perilla oil exhibits one of the highest proportion of omega-3 fatty acids, which is between 54 and 64%.
 The omega-6 fatty acid component is usually around 14%.